 (4) Particulars of any individual with significant control over the company who is “non-registrable” in relation to the company must not be entered in the register.

 [(5) The required particulars of any entity that is a registrable relevant legal entity in relation to the company must be entered in the register before the end of the period of 14 days beginning with the day after the company first has all the required particulars of that entity.]

-(6) If the company becomes aware of a relevant change (within the meaning of section 790E) with respect to a registrable person . . . whose particulars are stated in the register[, the company must enter in the register—
+(6) If the company becomes aware of a relevant change (within the meaning of section 790E) with respect to a registrable person . . . whose particulars are stated in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.